 Additionally, WIC approved foods are available through the Farmers Market Nutrition Program.
 The WIC farmers market program is available to both applicants who have been certified for WIC and those who are still on a waiting list.
 Families eligible for FMNP are given coupons to use at local farmers markets so that they can purchase healthy, fresh fruits and vegetables.
 However, state agencies might limit the use of these coupons to WIC eligible foods grown within the state in order to support the local economy.

-Finally, WIC food list items are available in food packages.
-Like the cash benefit option, WIC food packages provide supplemental nutrition need by women, infants and children.
+Finally, WIC food list items are grouped into food packages.
+Like the cash benefit option, WIC food packages provide supplemental nutrition needed by women, infants, and children.
 The products included in a package are determined by state in order to allow for the cultural preferences, and packages differ for each category of applicant.
 For example, the food package for an underweight pregnant mother will not include the same items as the food package for an anemic child.
 Food packages include items like whole wheat bread, canned fish, juice and iron-fortified WIC formula for infants.
 Learn more about food packages by downloading our free guide.

 Learn About WIC Clinics and Health Services